j0n3/quake3servers/README.md

-Work in progress...
+Work in progress... sorry

+# Quake3Servers for quake lan parties

+Features:
+- Starts multiple servers in a tmux session
+- Supports Quake Live with minqlx, Quake 3 and ioQuake3
+- Spawn new server scripts detect tmux session and attach to them or launch standalone
+- Systemd service for automatic launch on startup and start/stop all of them

-TODO:
+# TODO:

-- Create installer symbolic lynks
+- Create installer symbolic lynks to proper locations
     - /usr/local/games/quake3servers pointing to quake3servers repo folder
     - .service -> systemd
-    - .conf -> etc
+    - .conf -> /etc
     - edit service to run launcher

 - Create all the installers